OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 Job appointment offers to you from these moving companies would come in the form of a text message sent to you through AGMC's services describing the moving company's job appointment offer.
 In these texts, and in this contract, "The moving company that is offering to hire you for a piecemeal job appointment" is termed the "Lead Moving Company", or "Lead" for short.
 The Lead is also defined as "the moving company that is paid by the customer."
 If you are named in a job offer text, it means the Lead Moving Company named in that text is offering to hire you as a freelance independent (moving help) contractor for that one "piecemeal" job appointment.
 If you reply to one of these job offer texts with your indication of acceptance, you would be contracting to accept that offer, at the rates you pre-agree upon with that Lead Company, owed for your work on that job only by that named Lead Moving Company.

 You would not be working for AGMC, nor be operating as a subcontractor, agent or employee of AGMC.
-AGMC would be providing this listing & booking help service to you at no cost to you.
-AGMC is only helping connect you with the hiring party.
+AGMC would be providing this Open Market Listing & Booking Help Service to you at no cost to you.
+AGMC is only helping connect you with the hiring party, which would be the Lead moving company named in the text.
 Any difficulties, liabilities, injuries, pay, taxes, worker's comp, damages or any other aspects of your work would be an issue between only you and the Lead Moving Company of the job appointment, not an issue between you and AGMC.
 By signing this contract you indemnify and release AGMC from all responsibilities and liabilities concerning your job, pay, injuries, damages, taxes and all other aspects of your job appointments.

 Your printed name: ____________________________ Phone: ______________